 - In a pan, add ghee and chopped methi leaves.
 Sauté for 2 minutes and keep it aside.

-- Now in a mixing bowl, add wheat flour, coarse wheat flour, salt, cumin seeds, ajwain, hing, turmeric powder, red chili powder, black pepper powder, white sesame seeds, and hot oil.
+- Now in a mixing bowl, add wheat flour, coarse wheat flour, salt, cumin seeds, ajwain, hing, turmeric powder, red chilli powder, black pepper powder, white sesame seeds and hot oil.
 Mix well.

 - Add little hot water at a time and start kneading the dough.
 The dough should be smooth and tight.

 - Cover the dough and rest for at least 15 minutes.

 - After resting time, knead it once again to smooth out and divide dough into equal parts.

 - Make a smooth ball and flatten it out between your palm.

 - Then roll puri into medium size and thin disc.
 And using cutter or knife cut it into triangles and make a slits into centre.
 You can also roll bigger size roti and cut it into into medium size strips.
 (Refer video)